-Crime in Dar es Salaam and armed banditry at coastal resorts are becoming more common.
-Carjackings occur throughout the country and driving at night over long distances and stopping on less-travelled roads and trails should be avoided.
+Crime in Dar es Salaam is becoming more brazen and common.
 There are regular reports of crime occurring along the Toure Drive on the Msasani Peninsula, particularly bag snatching from moving vehicles.
 When driving you should keep all windows closed, doors locked and keep valuables out of sight.
 Travellers have also been targeted by thieves in isolated areas, including in coastal areas.

 There were three incidents of acid attacks in Zanzibar in 2013, one of which targeted two young British female tourists.

 Exercise a high degree of caution in and around Arusha (northern Tanzania).
 Armed robberies, carjacking’s and home invasions have occurred.

 You should not accept food or drink from strangers as it may be drugged.